John R. Sachs, S.J.

 associate professor of systematic theology

-Fr.
-Sach's teaching and research has focused on creation and eschatology, theological anthropology, the doctrine of God and the theology of Karl Rahner.
+My teaching and research has focused on creation and eschatology, theological anthropology, the doctrine of God, Ignatian Spirituality, and the theology of Karl Rahner.

-After graduating from Boston College (AB, Mathematics), Fr.
-Sachs entered the New England Province of the Jesuits.
-After formation that included another degree at BC (MA, Philosophy) and theology studies at Weston School of Theology (MDiv) he was ordained in 1976 and served at Holy Trinity parish in Georgetown for two years.
-During the next six years, he completed his doctoral studies in Tübingen (Dr. theol., Spirit and Life: The Pneumatology and Christian Spirituality of Hans Urs von Balthasar) under the direction of Professor (now Cardinal) Walter Kasper.
-After two years at Fairfield University, Fr.
-Sachs joined the faculty of Weston School of Theology in 1986, where he enjoyed teaching and serving as Academic Dean until 2008, when the school became part of the STM.
-In the wider church community, spiritual direction, retreat work and a local intentional Eucharistic community are other important parts of his ministry.
-On a more personal note, Fr.
-Sachs loves to cook and enjoys the great music and dance we have in Boston.
+After graduating from Boston College (AB, Mathematics), I entered the New England Province of the Jesuits.
+After formation that included another degree at BC (MA, Philosophy) and theology studies at Weston School of Theology (MDiv) I was ordained in 1976 and served at Holy Trinity parish in Georgetown for two years.
+During the next six years, I completed doctoral studies in Tübingen (Dr. theol., Spirit and Life: The Pneumatology and Christian Spirituality of Hans Urs von Balthasar) under the direction of Professor (now Cardinal) Walter Kasper.
+After two years at Fairfield University, I joined the faculty of Weston School of Theology in 1986.
+I enjoyed teaching and serving as Academic Dean until 2008, when the school became part of the STM.
+In the wider church community, spiritual direction, retreat work and a local intentional Eucharistic community are other important parts of my Jesuit ministry.
+On a more personal note, I love to cook and enjoy the great music and dance we have in Boston.